 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, John Lewis Partnership reported total carbon emissions of approximately 103,299,000 kg CO2e for Scope 1, 16,402,000 kg CO2e for Scope 2 (market-based), and 14,876,000 kg CO2e for Scope 3 emissions.
-This reflects a significant reduction from 2023, where Scope 1 emissions were about 118,898,000 kg CO2e, and Scope 2 emissions (market-based) were approximately 1,390,000 kg CO2e.
-The company has set ambitious climate commitments, aiming for net zero emissions across its own operations (Scope 1 and 2) by 2035, with a target to reduce these emissions by 60% by FY2030 from a FY2020 baseline.
-Additionally, John Lewis aims to achieve a 90% reduction in Scope 1 and 2 emissions by 2035 and a 90% reduction in Scope 3 emissions by 2050, also from a FY2020 baseline.
-John Lewis has also committed to an absolute energy reduction of 25% within its physical estate by 2028, using 2018 as a baseline.
-The company is actively working towards these targets, which are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to sustainable practices in the retail sector.
+In 2024, John Lewis Partnership reported total carbon emissions of approximately 103,299,000 kg CO2e for Scope 1, 16,402,000 kg CO2e for Scope 2 (market-based), and 14,876,000 kg CO2e for Scope 3.
+This represents a significant reduction from 2023, where emissions were about 118,898,000 kg CO2e for Scope 1 and 1,390,000 kg CO2e for Scope 2 (market-based).
+The company has set ambitious climate commitments, aiming for net-zero emissions across its operations (Scope 1 and 2) by 2035, with a target to reduce these emissions by 60% by FY2030 from a FY2020 baseline.
+Additionally, John Lewis Partnership is committed to reducing its absolute Scope 3 emissions from purchased goods and services and the use of sold products by 42% by FY2030.
+The company also aims to achieve a 30.3% reduction in absolute Scope 1 and 3 FLAG emissions by FY2030.
+Long-term goals include a 90% reduction in Scope 1 and 2 emissions by FY2035 and a similar 90% reduction in Scope 3 emissions by FY2050.
+These targets are part of a broader strategy to align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainability and climate action.
+The emissions data is cascaded from its parent company, John Lewis plc, ensuring a comprehensive approach to tracking and reducing carbon footprints across its operations.

 Access structured emissions data, company-specific emission factors, and source documents